 By strategically placing CTAs throughout your website you can trigger the behavior you want in your visitors.
-This goes hand in hand with knowing the goals of your site.
+This goes hand in hand with knowing the goals.

 Call-to-actions fall into two major categories; primary and secondary.
-Pages should be designed to have complimentary call-to-actions on pages, so if the first one doesnt capture your visitors interest, the second one will.
+Pages should be designed to have complimentary call-to-actions on other pages, so if the first one doesn't capture your visitors interest, the second one will.

 Your primary CTA should support the main goal of your website, while complimentary CTAs should support your overall sales funnel development.
 If your goal is to have the visitor make a purchase then ask them to do so, if its not the right time, your secondary CTA should capture their information so that you can stay in touch and add them to the early stages of the sales funnel.